 To that end, if you receive your medication through an infusion that requires you to go to a healthcare facility, you may want to consult your provider about alternatives that allow you to stay home for the time being.
 “It’s really a balancing act that we’re facing right now,” says Dr. Jonas.
 And if you do develop COVID-19 symptoms or test positive, consult with your doctor about whether you should temporarily stop taking your immunosuppressants.

-While drug availability gets sorted out, there are still things you can do to stay healthy.
+As vaccine researchers continue to gather more information, there are still things you can do to stay healthy.
 Yes, the ubiquitous “wash your hands and socially distance yourself” applies.
 And be extra-conscious to steer clear of anything that is a potential trigger for your condition.
 And finally, during these anxious times, do what you can to minimize one of the biggest immune system suppressants of all: Stress.
 Sleep 7 to 9 hours, eat well, and exercise a little on most days.
 “Those are small things, but they just might help some people to stay a little healthier,” says Alison Ehrlich, M.D., a dermatologist in private practice at FoxHall Dermatology in Washington, D.C.
 They’re sure not going to hurt.